Saisana299/yolojan/README.md

 ## yolojan
-Detects mahjong tiles and calculates points.
+Use the YOLOv8 model to detect mahjong tiles.

 yolojan was created based on the following repository.
 Thanks to the creators. https://github.com/surendramaran/YOLO/tree/main/YOLOv8-Object-Detector-Android-Tflite

-### Get Started
+### Getting Started
 Create an `assets` folder in `app/src/main` and put the label text file and tflite file in it.

 ### License